BenjaminFraser/GameAPI/README_battleships.md

  - Submarine: occupies 3 grid squares
  - Destroyer: occupies 3 grid squares
  - Patrol boat: occupies 2 grid squares

+ Each ship is positioned onto a users grid prior to a game through entering the starting location for the ship, using a starting row and starting column, and is then positioned using the orientation field, by entering 'vertical' or 'horizontal'.

 ##Files Included: